 3. Open up your posture.
 If you tend to cross you legs & arms a lot, slump your back/shoulders, or tilt your head downward, you are sending signals that you aren’t comfortable with yourself.
 Let your body just be!

 4. Get some fun going.
 Doing fun things like dancing or swimming will raise the level of seratonin, a feel-good chemical in your body.
-Get friends to do fun stuff with you so they can share the benefits and give you extra support.posted about 5 years ago
+Get friends to do fun stuff with you so they can share the benefits and give you extra support.posted over 5 years ago

 I take my flaws and accept them as they are and enhance everything that I like about myself